HelloChatterbox/dev_documentation/docs/skill-development/displaying-information/mycroft-gui.md

 #### Event Handling

-Mycroft GUI API provides an Event Handling Protocol between the skill and QML display which allow Skill Authors to forward events in either direction to an event consumer.
+Chatterbox GUI API provides an Event Handling Protocol between the skill and QML display which allow Skill Authors to forward events in either direction to an event consumer.
 Skill Authors have the ability to create any amount of custom events.
 Event names that start with "system." are available to all skills, like previous/next/pick.

 **Simple Event Trigger Example From QML Display To Skill**